New phishing Alert!

-New phishing Alert!
 New campaigns are made for Office 365 users who are returning to the workplace with Coronavirus training resources according to the experts.

 Attackers are finding new techniques.
 They are using Coronavirus lures for different regions.
 In regions where Covid-19 is still spreading, cybercriminals use COVID-19 lures.
-In other regions where it is under control and people are returning to their offices, these attackers are targeting them with messages providing employee coronavirus training resources.
+In other regions where it is under control and people are returning to their offices, these attackers target them with messages providing employee coronavirus training resources.

-As businesses are re-opening, pandemic continues to pose threats when organizations are implementing new testing programs and applying new rules to prevent new infections.
-Cybercriminals are taking advantage of “New Normal” as organizations are running webinars and training courses to educate employees, hence organizations have detected disturbing phishing emails and malicious files as Covid-19 training materials.
+As businesses are re-opening, the pandemic continues to pose threats when organizations are implementing new testing programs and applying new rules to prevent new infections.
+Cybercriminals are taking advantage of the “New Normal” as organizations are running webinars and training courses to educate employees, hence organizations have detected disturbing phishing emails and malicious files as Covid-19 training materials.

 The campaign is targeting Office 365 users, the spam messages include a link to register to the training: “COVID-19 Training for Employees: A Certificate for Health Workplaces.”

 The link redirects users to a malicious page designed to trick them into providing their credentials.